A Belief Propagation Algorithm for Multipath-Based SLAM: Radio Signal and MPC Parameters

-The \rd{baseband} signal received by the $j$th PA is modeled as \cite{LeitingerJSAC2015} \be r_n^{(j)}(t) \ist= \sum_{l=1}^{L_n^{(j)}}\alpha_{l,n}^{(j)} \ist s\big(t \rmv-\rmv \tau_{l,n}^{(j)}\big) +\ist d_{n}^{(j)}(t) \ist+\ist w(t)\ist. \ee Here, the first term on the right-hand side describes the contribution of $L_n^{(j)}$ specular MPCs with complex amplitudes $\alpha_{l,n}^{(j)}$ and delays $\tau_{l,n}^{(j)}$, where $l \rmv\in\rmv \Set{L}_n^{(j)} \!\rmv\triangleq\rmv \big\{ 1,\dots,L_n^{(j)}\big\}$.
-The specular MPCs potentially correspond to features (PAs or VAs).
-The delays $\tau_{l,n}^{(j)}$ are proportional to the distances (ranges) between the agent and the $j$th PA (for $l \!=\!
-1$) or between the agent and the VAs associated with the $j$th PA (for $l \rmv\in\rmv \{ 2,\dots,L_n^{(j)}\}$).
-That is, $\tau_{l,n}^{(j)} \rmv=\rmv \big\|\V{p}_n \!-\rmv \V{a}_{l,n}^{(j)}\big\|\big/c$, where $c$ is the speed of light.
-The second term in \eqref{eq:rx_signal}, $d_{n}^{(j)}(t)$, represents the diffuse multipath, which shares the same spectrum as $s(t)$ and interferes with the position-related MPC term.
-The third and last term in \eqref{eq:rx_signal}, $w(t)$, is additive white Gaussian noise.
-We note that expression \eqref{eq:rx_signal} presupposes a common time reference at the mobile agent and at the PAs, i.e., a synchronized system.
-However, the proposed SLAM algorithm can be extended to the unsynchronized case along the lines discussed in \cite{GentnerTWC2016}, \rd{exploiting the fact that the geometric information contained in the MPC delays is preserved in the time differences of the MPC delays \cite{LeitingerJSAC2015}.} Furthermore, our algorithm can also be extended to the case where the MPC parameters include AoAs and/or AoDs in addition to the delays $\tau_{l,n}^{(j)}$. \rd{An extension of our algorithm that uses the complex MPC amplitudes to directly estimate the detection probability of each feature has been proposed in \cite{LeitingerSSP2018}.}
+Here, the first term on the right-hand side describes the contribution of $L_n^{(j)}$ specular MPCs with complex amplitudes $w_{l,n}^{(j)}$ and delays $\tau_{l,n}^{(j)}$, where $l \rmv\in\rmv \Set{L}_n^{(j)} \!\rmv\triangleq\rmv \big\{ 1,\dots,L_n^{(j)}\big\}$.
+These MPCs correspond to features (PAs or VAs).
+The delays $\tau_{l,n}^{(j)}$ are proportional to the distances (ranges) between the agent and either the $j$th PA (for $l \!=\!
+1$) or the associated VAs (for $l \rmv\in\rmv \{ 2,\dots,L_n^{(j)}\}$).
+That is, $\tau_{l,n}^{(j)} \rmv=\rmv \big\|\V{p}_n \!-\rmv \V{a}_{l}^{(j)}\big\|\big/c$, where $c$ is the speed of light.
+The second term in \eqref{eq:rx_signal}, $d_{n}^{(j)}(t)$, represents the diffuse multipath component, which interferes with the specular MPC term.
+The third term in \eqref{eq:rx_signal}, $n_{\text{AWGN}}(t)$, is additive white Gaussian noise.
+We note that expression \eqref{eq:rx_signal} presupposes a common time reference at the mobile agent and at the PAs.
+However, our algorithm can be extended to an unsynchronized system along the lines of \cite{GentnerTWC2016}, exploiting the fact that the relevant geometric information is preserved in the time differences of the MPC delays \cite{LeitingerJSAC2015}, \cite{GentnerIPIN2013}.
+Furthermore, our algorithm can also be extended to the case where the MPC parameters include AoAs and/or AoDs in addition to the delays $\tau_{l,n}^{(j)}$.
+An extension that uses the complex MPC amplitudes $w_{l,n}^{(j)}$ to directly estimate the detection probability of each feature has been proposed in \cite{LeitingerSSP2018}.